Jstambaugh00/RNN-VirSeeker/README.md

 To make a prediction, users' own query contigs should be edited into a ".csv" file, where every line contains a single query contig.
 Through `test.py`, RNN-VirSeeker will give a set of scores to each query contig, higher of which represents its classification result.

+# ECE 381V Project
+Building off the original work done to create VirSeeker, I seek to improve the model by introducing ensemble methods in which we add

 # Copyright and License Information
 Copyright (C) 2019 Jilin University